harineem1/CodingBootcamp/StwitterSystemProject/Readme file.txt

 created Comment service and post service and followed TDD and tested Daotests.
 Created Stwitter service, and tested service layer tests.
 For the methods given in the requirements
-Made the queue in the comment service as per the configuration made sure all the services were running successfully Tested in Postman
+Made the queue in the comment service as consumer stwitter is the producer. as per the configuration made sure all the services were running successfully Tested in Postman for postsbyId, for posts, for postsbyposterName.